emrahcom/emrah-buster-templates/README.md

 Install a ready-to-use self-hosted Jitsi/Jibri service.
 Jibri needs `snd_aloop` kernel module, therefore it's not OK with the cloud kernel.
-Install the standard Linux kernel if this is the case.
+Install the standard Linux kernel first if this is the case.

 Thanks to [Ave](https://ave.zone/) and [Fatih](https://www.fatihmalakci.com/)
 for their support.